at Carter Braxton/Mlend Home Loans

 Location: 19 S. King St.

-- 7:00-9:00 Crooner.
-The Cajun Experience is hosting Frank Lombardi, of Crooners, Inc., performing songs in the classic stylings of Frank Sinatra, Dean Martin, Tony Bennett, Perry Como, Nat King Cole and Michael Bublé.
+- 6:30-8:30 Crooner.
+Caulkins Jewelers is hosting Frank Lombardi, of Crooners, Inc., performing songs in the classic stylings of Frank Sinatra, Dean Martin, Tony Bennett, Perry Como, Nat King Cole and Michael Bublé.
 Frank croons throughout Northern Virginia at private events, country clubs, and weddings.

 Location: 14 E. Loudoun St

-- 7:00-9:00 GLAURIE.
-Blue Mountain Café is featuring an outdoor concert with the acoustic guitar duo known as GLAURIE, consisting of singer/songwriters, Glenn Stern and Laurie Mangold, playing an array of classic rock songs.
+- 6:30-8:30 GLAURIE.
+Coldwell Banker Realty is hosting music by the acoustic guitar duo known as GLAURIE, consisting of singer/songwriters, Glenn Stern and Laurie Mangold, playing an array of classic rock songs.
+Also family friendly activities such as a coloring contest for kids and adults can enter to win a gift certificate.
+Refreshments offered.

 Location: 1 E. Market St.

-- 7:00-9:00 Live Music.
-Hopscotch Coffee Roasters is hosting live music by Anthony Semiao.
-The coffee shop's "artists of the month" is Sandra Iafrate with art also by her students whose art will be on display throughout the month of July.
+- 6:00-9:00 Live Music.
+Hopscotch Coffee Roasters is hosting live music by singer/guitarist, Tommy Ciccone.
+The coffee shop's "artists of the month" is Jennifer Breeden and her oil paintings, which will be on display throughout the month of August.

 Location: 110 S. King St